Above the Fold

 Common Above-the-Fold Mistakes

 1. Clever over clear A witty headline that doesn’t communicate what you do is worse than a boring headline that does.
-Clarity beats cleverness.
+“Unlock your potential” tells the visitor nothing; “Increase your e-commerce conversion rate by 30% in 90 days” tells them everything.

-2. Hero image that pushes content down A large hero image that forces the headline and CTA below the fold on mobile is one of the most common landing page errors.
+2. Hero image that pushes content below the fold A large hero image that forces the headline and CTA below the fold on mobile is one of the most common landing page errors.
+The hero image should complement the headline, not displace it.

-4. Navigation-heavy header A tall header with multiple nav items, logos, and banners can eat 20–30% of above-the-fold space that should be used for your value proposition.
+4. Navigation-heavy header A tall header with multiple nav items, logos, and promotional banners can eat 20–30% of above-fold space that should be used for your value proposition.

 Above the Fold on Mobile

 “The fold” is different on every device.
 On a 13” laptop, the fold might be at 700px.
-On a mobile phone, it might be at 600px — but the viewport is narrower, so less content fits horizontally.
+On a mobile phone, it might be at 500px — and the viewport is narrower, so less content fits horizontally.

 Always test your above-the-fold section on: